 - NEW!
 Class size is limited to 12 so sign up right away.

-This 2D design class will investigate some of the traditional and non-traditional methods of image making.
+The 2D design portion of the class will investigate some of the traditional and non-traditional methods of image making.
 Glassworking techniques including working with glass enamel, Xerox transfer of images onto glass, and working with contact paper to create shapes, silhouettes, and stencils.
 Also covered are the fundamentals of manipulating sheet glass in the same traditions of stained glass artists.
 Techniques will include cutting glass using a hand held cutter, grinding glass using a tabletop grinder, and engraving glass using a hand held rotary tool.
 Glass being a transparent material allows students to work on front and back allowing physical exploration of space through layering and creation of physical depth in their imagery.

 Color theory, design, and basic sculpting techniques will be covered in the course.